 If you think you’ve been a victim of credit card fraud, you must act immediately.
 Most credit card companies publish a toll-free number for you to call, which is also located on your statement and in your online account.

 Some credit card providers also offer 24/7 assistance for fraud.
-For example, if you have a major credit card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve℠ Card, Chase bank has an established procedure in place that helps you report the fraud over the phone, document it, have the charges reversed, and then obtain a new card.
+For example, if you have a major credit card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, Chase bank has an established procedure in place that helps you report the fraud over the phone, document it, have the charges reversed, and then obtain a new card.

 A similar procedure exists for other card providers like American Express and banks like Citi, Bank of America, TD Bank, and HSBC.
-Note that some cards with a higher annual fee (like The Platinum Card® from American Express or Premier Rewards Gold Card from American Express) will provide you with the absolute best protection against credit card fraud.
+Note that some cards with a higher annual fee (like The Platinum Card® from American Express or American Express® Gold Card) will provide you with the absolute best protection against credit card fraud.

 Most banks also encourage you to contact the 3 major credit bureaus to place a fraud alert on your account.
 A fraud alert simply sends out a blanket request to all creditors to contact you before they open any new accounts on your behalf.